Richard A. Hunter: Personal life

 Like his mother, Hunter was a heavy smoker.
 They lived and worked together in an open-plan London apartment, the walls of which were lined from floor to ceiling with books.
-Some of their acquiantances considered their relationship strange; according to Barbara Winton, daughter of Hunter's cousin Nicholas Winton, Ida Macalpine dominated and damaged both her sons.
+Some of their acquaintances considered their relationship strange; according to Barbara Winton, daughter of Hunter's cousin Nicholas Winton, Ida Macalpine dominated and damaged both her sons.
 The British historian of medicine Roy Porter saw "psychobiographical questions of a Freudian hue" in Hunter's relationship with his mother.
 Hunter had a fierce rivalry with his brother, Charles, and never spoke to him in adulthood.
 Having disowned Charles after his marriage-which she thought would distract him from his intellectual calling-Macalpine left her entire estate to Richard.

 Macalpine's overwhelming influence on Hunter ended with her death in 1974.
 Hunter's lifestyle then changed completely.
 He married Thea Bostick, superintendent radiographer at Queen Square, the following year and had three children.
 He moved from London to Essendon and enjoyed gardening and tending to his poultry; he no longer published in the history of psychiatry.
 He was diagnosed with pancreatic cancer and underwent a major surgery in mid-1981.
 He never fully recovered, dying on 25 November 1981, aged 58, at the Queen Elizabeth II Hospital in Welwyn Garden City.
 His library was then purchased by the Cambridge University Library.